Durable Quality & Reasonable Prices

 |

-The Italian tricolore flag didn't change when Mussolini rose to power.
-However, in 1943, after fleeing the allied advance, Mussolini proclaimed the Italian Social Republic in Northern Italy, which was under German control at the time.
-An eagle grasping a golden fasces was added to the national tricolore flag.
+The Italian tricolor flag didn't change when Mussolini rose to power.
+However, in 1943, after fleeing the allied advance, Mussolini proclaimed the Italian Social Republic in Northern Italy, which was completely under German control at the time.
+An eagle grasping a golden fasces was added to the national tricolor flag.

 $25.00 +s/h